-Freewallet Defends Self-Hosted Wallets After Elon Musk Criticism, Says Installs Increased By 50%
+Freewallet Defends Self-Hosted Wallets After Elon Musk Criticism, Says Installs Increased By 50% Following Tweets

-Freewallet, a “multi-cryptocurrency” wallet with over 3.5m users, said the Elon Musk incident “turned out to be staggering” for the company.
+Freewallet, a “multi-cryptocurrency” wallet with over 3.5 million users, said an incident with Elon Musk has “turned out to be staggering” for the company.

-What Happened: Tesla Inc (NASDAQ: TSLA) founder and CEO Elon Musk criticized the wallet tweeting “your app sucks,” on Feb.
-10.
+What Happened: Tesla Inc (NASDAQ: TSLA) CEO Musk on Wednesday criticized the wallet, tweeting “your app sucks."

 Your app sucks